lucavb/aicommits/README.md

     ```

     This will guide you through:
-    - Selecting your AI provider (OpenAI, Ollama, or Anthropic)
+    - Selecting your AI provider (OpenAI or Anthropic)
     - Configuring the API base URL
-    - Setting up your API key (if required)
+    - Setting up your API key
     - Choosing the model to use

     You can also set up different profiles for different projects or environments: